Sumiteshwark/Java_core/readme1.txt

 => Access Spesifiers(public, private, protected, default)

 => Constructor - default and parameterized Constructor.
-Example is in lec1(l1_constructor) => Destructure - There is no Destructure in Java because there is Garbage Collector which deletes the non-referenced instance by itself.
+It executes when object is created.
+Example is in lec1(l1_constructor)
+=> Destructure - There is no Destructure in Java because there is Garbage Collector which deletes the non-referenced instance by itself.

 => Package in Java - For package go to lec-2 folder.